Difegue/LANraragi/tools/Documentation/installing-lanraragi/source.md

 _Base software dependencies._

 {% hint style="info" %}
-If your package manager requires you to specify which ImageMagick version to install you need to choose version 7.
+If your package manager requires you to specify which ImageMagick version to install, choose version 7.
 {% endhint %}

 {% hint style="info" %}